zoom2ashish/fsnd-capstone/readme.md

-## Seans Python3 Flask Rest Boilerplate
+## Casting Agency App using Python Flask and React

 ### MIT License
 Rememeber, No guarantees, or even fit for a particular purpose.